 Since I didn’t have a second spool of this color of thread, I decided to wind the bobbin with the machine still threaded.

-I took the thread out of the needle, which is recommend to prevent the needle from bending and snapping in two while the bobbin is winding.
+I took the thread out of the needle, which is recommended to prevent the needle from bending and snapping in two while the bobbin is winding.
 It’s never a good thing to have sharp objects flying around!

-Then, I thread the thread back up the left hand thread guide of the machine and through the bobbin guide at the top.
+Then, I thread the thread back up the left-hand thread guide of the machine and through the bobbin guide at the top.

 Also, make sure the presser foot is in the up position.